codeoverflow-org/chatoverflow-wiki/development/Working-with-NPM.md

 We use a npm package to connect the REST-API to our web client.
 The package is generated using [swagger](https://swagger.io/) annotations in our scala implementation of the interface.
 By this approach we ensure maximum reliability while having minimal manual implementation effort.
 The npm package is hosted with the [new github package registry](https://github.com/features/package-registry) and can be found [here](https://github.com/codeoverflow-org/chatoverflow/packages).

 This article describes, how new versions of the package with the client bindings can be generated and published.
-This is important for team members and everyone interessted in (G)UI development.
+This is important for team members and everyone interested in (G)UI development.

 ## Prerequisites

-There are three basic steps for gettings started with this process.
+There are three basic steps for settings started with this process.

 1. Install [node / npm](https://nodejs.org/).
 If you have it already installed, make sure to update it to the last release using `sudo npm install -g npm@latest`.
-2. Login to the github package regisitry.
+2. Login to the github package registry.
 This is described [here](https://help.github.com/en/github/managing-packages-with-github-package-registry/configuring-npm-for-use-with-github-package-registry#authenticating-to-github-package-registry).
 Basically, it's one console command using a personal token from your [github user settings](https://github.com/settings/tokens): `npm login --registry=https://npm.pkg.github.com`
-3. Download the lastest *2.x*-version of `swagger-codegen-cli`.
+3. Download the latest *2.x*-version of `swagger-codegen-cli`.
 It can be found on [maven](https://mvnrepository.com/artifact/io.swagger/swagger-codegen-cli).
 Please make sure, that you do **not** use the *3.x*.-version, since it is not compatible with your current framework dependencies.
 At the time of writing this article, the latest *2.x*-version is `2.4.9`.

 ## Build